-The amount of fluoresced UV produced in the sample chamber is much less than the intensity of excitation UV source lamp (refer to Figure 6-5).
-Therefore a much more sensitive device is needed to detect this light with enough resolution to be meaningful.
-The Photo Multiplier Tube (PMT) serves this purpose.
+The amount of fluoresced UV produced in the sample chamber is much less than the intensity of excitation UV source lamp (refer to Figure 7-4).
+Therefore, a much more sensitive device is needed to detect this light with enough resolution to be meaningful.
+The analyzer uses a Photo Multiplier Tube or PMT for this purpose.